aswnrhdev/MERNAUTH/README.md

 # MERN-Cleanse

 Welcome to the MERN-Cleanse project repository!
 This is a comprehensive project built on the MERN (MongoDB, Express, React, Node.js) stack.
-It serves as a boilerplate for MERN Authentication, featuring JWT storage in HTTP-Only cookies for enhanced security
+It serves as a boilerplate for MERN Authentication, featuring JWT storage in HTTP-Only cookies for enhanced security.

 ## Introduction